python/cpython/Doc/library/types.rst

    Creates a class object dynamically using the appropriate metaclass.

-   The arguments are the components that make up a class definition: the class name, the base classes (in order), the keyword arguments (such as ``metaclass``) and the callback function to populate the class namespace.
+   The first three arguments are the components that make up a class definition header: the class name, the base classes (in order), the keyword arguments (such as ``metaclass``).

-   The *exec_body* callback should accept the class namespace as its sole argument and update the namespace directly with the class contents.
+   The *exec_body* argument is a callback that is used to populate the freshly created class namespace.
+It should accept the class namespace as its sole argument and update the namespace directly with the class contents.
+If no callback is provided, it has the same effect as passing in ``lambda ns: ns``.

    .. versionadded:: 3.3